pminina01/readthedocs/How-to-use-structured-logging.md

 `Order 42 created for "Kenny"`

 The formatting is controlled by the datatype of the parameter:
-- string`: surrounded with double quotes, e.g `"hello"`
+- string: surrounded with double quotes, e.g `"hello"`
 - number`: no quotes
 - null`: printed as `NULL`
 - list/ienumerable/array: `"item1", "item2"`, etc. (comma separated)